FindMySchool LogoFindMySchool

 Transport-wise, the location in Clapham supports a mix of walking, bus, and rail-based commuting depending on home address.
 The most sensible approach is to test your likely journey at drop-off time, not mid-morning, because congestion and crossing points can change the feel of the route substantially.

-Competition for places.
-With 189 applications for 60 Reception offers demand is high.
+• Competition for places.
+Reception admission can be competitive.
 Families should treat admission as uncertain unless they understand how criteria apply to their address and circumstances.

 Bonneville Primary School combines exceptionally strong outcomes with a clear emphasis on curriculum design, inclusion, and structured personal development.
 The most recent inspection evidence supports a picture of calm behaviour, purposeful learning, and a rapid start in early years.